-Supply indicator Summary Indication in relation to 10-year average recovered IBAA in block manufacture has also commenced.
+Supply indicator Summary Indication in relation to 10-year average to produce material suitable for processing into secondary aggregates, and a facility with planning permission to process this material.
+Incinerator Bottom Ash Aggregate from this facility is currently used under the Environment Agency Regulatory Position Statement RPS 247.
+The process of obtaining End of Waste Criteria to use the recovered IBAA in block manufacture has also commenced.
 Inert waste is managed at a number of facilities in Worcestershire, but it is not possible to assess the proportion which was subsequently sold or used as recycled aggregate.
 Secondary and recycled materials account for 28% of the total market nationally.
-There is no evidence to indicate whether Worcestershire is likely to produce any more or any less than the national average, but it is likely that arisings of recycled and secondary materials will rise and fall with economic conditions, mirroring demand for primary materials.
-On this basis, this LAA assumes that the contribution of substitute, secondary and recycled materials is already accounted for prior to considering the sales figures for primary
+There is no evidence to indicate whether Worcestershire is likely to produce any more or any less than the national average, but it is likely that arisings of recycled and secondary materials will rise and fall with

+Supply indicator Summary Indication in relation to 10-year average economic conditions, mirroring demand for primary materials.
+On this basis, this LAA assumes that the contribution of substitute, secondary and recycled materials is already accounted for prior to considering the sales figures for primary aggregates